77Vincent/vinslider/README.md

 ## Installation

-Embed those two files into your project:
+Embed these two files into your project:

 * vinslider.js
 * vinslider.css